Periodontal Care And Prevention

 Diabetes

-Having diabetes puts you at a much higher risk for obtaining infections, which includes periodontal diseases.
-These infections can decrease the ability to process or utilize insulin in the body, which can cause diabetes to become more difficult to manage and the infection to become more severe than to a non-diabetic.
+Having diabetes puts you at a greater risk of developing infections, including periodontal disease.
+Gum infections can make it more difficult for the body to process and use insulin, which may cause diabetes to be harder to manage.
+In turn, periodontal disease can become more severe in patients with diabetes.
 Millions of Americans have diabetes and many others have not been properly diagnosed.

 Genetics

-Some people may be up to six times more prone to developing periodontal disease, even with proper oral care.
-Genetic testing can be done before they even show signs of periodontal disease.
-Identifying and getting them into early interceptive treatment may help them with a lifetime of healthy teeth.
+Some patients may be up to six times more likely to develop periodontal disease, even with proper oral care.
+Genetic testing can typically be done before they even show signs of periodontal disease.
+Identifying and undergoing early interceptive treatment may help patients with a lifetime of healthy teeth.

 Puberty, Pregnancy, And Menopause (For Women)

-Although brushing, flossing daily, regular exercise and a healthy diet are essential during life, there are definite times during a women’s life that additional care is necessary.
-Such times would be puberty, pregnancy and menopause.
-During these times, a woman’s body experiences a lot of hormonal changes that can and will affect numerous tissues in her body, as well as her gums.
-The gums will react more strongly to her hormonal fluctuations making her further at risk for periodontal disease.
+Although brushing, flossing daily, regular exercise, and a nutritious diet are key for a healthy life, there are moments during a woman’s life when additional care is necessary.
+During puberty, pregnancy and menopause, a woman’s body experiences a lot of hormonal changes that can affect numerous tissues in her body, as well as her gums.
+The gums can react more strongly to her hormonal fluctuations, putting her at risk for periodontal disease.
 In addition, current statistics suggest that pregnant women who have periodontal disease are seven times more likely to deliver preterm babies that have low birth weight.

 Medications

 A number of drugs such as antidepressants, oral contraceptives, and certain heart medications can influence a person’s oral health.
-It is important to inform your dentist of any and all medications that you are taking as well as any changes that have occurred in your overall wellbeing.
+It is important to inform Dr. Rutherford and our team of any medications that you are taking, as well as any changes that have occurred in your overall well-being.

 What Gum Disease Treatments Are Available?